javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 # Elements

-Element descriptors are the foundation of the plugin. **They define how to recognize and classify files in your project as specific element types.**
+Element descriptors are the foundation of the plugin. **They define how to classify files in your project as part of known architectural elements.**

 ## Defining Element Descriptors

 Element descriptors are configured in the `boundaries/elements` setting as an array of objects.
 Each descriptor defines:

-- **What type and/or category** of element it represents
+- **What type and/or category** of element it represents or belongs to.
 - **What pattern** to match in file paths
 - **What values** to capture from those paths